algolia/jekyll-algolia/README.md

 ### `extensions_to_index`

-By default, only HTML and Markdown files will be indexed.
+By default, HTML and Markdown files will be indexed.
 If you are using another markup language (such as [AsciiDoc][11] or [Textile][12], then you should overwrite this option.